Rishav-12/Alarm-Clock/README.md

 Pygame is used for playing sound to keep it compatible across platforms.

 ### Installation / Setting-up

+Make sure to install ds-digital font on your system

 To make this work on Linux, I had to issue the following commands:

 ```